saraahmed345/HCI_PROJECT/README.md

 BCICIV_2a_44.csv
 The CSV file should contain EEG signal data with columns corresponding to signal features and a 'label' column indicating the class ('left' or 'right').

-Code Walkthrough
-Preprocessing Parameters: Defines parameters for bandpass filtering and correlation threshold for feature selection.

-Butterworth Bandpass Filter: Implements a function to design and apply a bandpass filter to the data.

-Load and Prepare Data:

-Loads the dataset from the specified file path.
-Filters relevant labels and encodes them using LabelEncoder.
-Computes the correlation matrix and removes features with low correlation to the labels.
-Applies bandpass filtering to the data.
-Data Splitting:

-Splits the data into training and testing sets using stratified sampling.
-Feature Extraction:

-Initializes and applies CSP to extract features from the EEG signals.
-Classifier Initialization and Training:

-Initializes Gaussian Naive Bayes and SVM classifiers.
-Performs hyperparameter tuning for SVM using GridSearchCV.
-Trains both classifiers on the CSP-transformed data.
-Evaluation:

-Evaluates the performance of the classifiers using classification reports and confusion matrices.
-Model Saving:

-Saves the best SVM model to a file using pickle.
-Running the Code
-Ensure all dependencies are installed.

-Place your dataset in the specified location.

-Update the file_path variable with the correct path to your CSV file if necessary.

 Run the script using Python: